 The per capita income in Bethany Beach in 2010 was $52,512, which is wealthy relative to Delaware and the nation.
 This equates to an annual income of $210,048 for a family of four.

 The people who call Bethany Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethany Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethany Beach include German, English, Italian, and Russian.
+Important ancestries of people in Bethany Beach include Irish, English, German, Italian, and French.

 The most common language spoken in Bethany Beach is English.
 Other important languages spoken here include Polish and Urdu.